fury-gl/fury/docs/source/posts/2024/2024-08-21-final-report-robin.rst

 The objectives of the GSoC project could be broadly classified as:

 - **Figuring out hosting.**
-    We had a constraint on hosting to try and minimize the cost.
+    We were constrained by the need to minimize hosting costs.
 We managed to complete the whole project with 100% free hosting.
 Work here included:

     * Experiments with `Google Colab <https://colab.research.google.com/>`__ notebook hosting.
     * Experiments with `Kaggle <https://www.kaggle.com/>`__ notebook hosting.